exercism/v3/languages/python/reference/implementing-a-concept-exercise.md

 Which will render:

 A `set` is an unordered collection of distinct hashable objects.
 To add something to a `set`, use `set.add()`

-Unless your code is intended to represent a `.py` file, please format longer in-text code examples for the Python REPL -- in the same way the [Python Docs][REPL-code-example] do:
+Unless your code is intended to represent a `.py` file, please format longer in-text code examples for the Python REPL -- in the same way the [Python Docs][repl-code-example] do:

 ```python
 # Elements given to the constructor are iterated through and added to the tuple in order.